- Doctors & Departments

-Since the survey began, hospitals and health care systems have made great strides in establishing the basic building blocks for creating robust clinical information systems aimed at improving patient care.
+According to the publication, hospitals and healthcare systems have made great strides in establishing robust clinical information systems aimed at improving patient care since the survey began 16 years ago.
 This includes adopting technologies to improve patient documentation, advance clinical decision support and evidence-based protocols, reduce the likelihood of medication errors, and rapidly restore access to data in the case of a disaster or outage.

-Read the July H&HN cover story detailing results.
+The July H&HN cover story detailing the results is available at www.hhnmag.com.